stiofanEimeid/the-online-cookbook/testing.md

 ### Account Settings

+#### Access to Settings

+Users may only view the account page if they are logged in.
+If they attempt to view the account page or any of its settings, they will be met with an error page and asked to login or register an account.

+The account page visible to users is based on the username they used to sign in.
+This is set as the session username and used to retrieve the relevant user documents in the database.
+The account url has no information tied to which specific account it is displaying.

+#### Account Tabs

+The Account page displays some basic information about the user currently logged in along with their recipes and favourites.
+I logged in with multiple accounts to ensure that the correct information was being displayed.

 #### Deleting Account

 Should a user wish to delete their account, they must reenter their password.
 They will then be asked to confirm that they wish to delete their account by a modal.
 Once a user has chosen to delete their account, any recipe written by them is removed from the database (they are warned that this will happen in the delete account template).